mries92/GilTracker/README.md

 This is a data visualization tool for ffxiv.
 It reads currency values from game memory and plots them over time.
 (Will add pretty pictures and stuff later)

 ## Platform Note
 Currently, I only have builds for the windows version of the game.
-I plan to add support for OSX once I get the major features finished on windows.
+I plan to look into OSX support once I get the major features finished on windows.
+However, I can't say for sure if it is even possible as I haven't worked with memory reading in OSX before.

 ## Build Requirements
 - `Rust`